Dirk-/PDFCropService/README.md

 ## Setup

 1. Install [Homebrew](https://brew.sh).
-You can do it with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+You can do that with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install `ps2eps` which does all the work (convert single page PDFs to EPS and calculate the bounding box): `brew install ps2eps`
 3. Double click the Automator service `Crop PDF Graphic`.
 You can decide whether to open it in